The car check provides you the information that’s been recorded against a second hand vehicle in the UK and Ireland.

-Category ‘A’ or ‘B’ write offs must never reappear on the road, whilst ‘C’ and ‘D’ may do so following proper repair, passing an independent Autolign-approved structural examination.
+Category ‘A’ or ‘B’ write-offs must never reappear on the road, whilst ‘C’ and ‘D’ may do so following proper repair, passing an independent Autolign-approved structural examination.

-The Used Car Guy’s tip: I am passionate about cars; used cars and helping people make informed choices about how they spend their hard earned money on a second hand vehicle.
-The most important element to buying a used car is knowing if that car has been involved in accidents.
+Tip: The most important element to buying a used car is knowing if that car has been involved in accidents.
 Cars suffer huge impacts that can result in chassis bends, broken suspension arms, split seals, ruptured shock absorbers and the list goes on and on.

-In fact if you were to buy an accident damaged car you’d want it to be one that has undergone all the proper independent Autolign-approved structural examinations that come from a resulting category C or D insurance total loss.
+In fact, if you were to buy an accident damaged car you’d want it to be one that has undergone all the proper independent Autolign-approved structural examinations that come from a resulting category C or D insurance total loss.
 This way you will know that the car is roadworthy.

 It’s a common trick to deceive you and increase the resell value of a car.
 The average car travels 10k a year so use this as a starting point.
-For more information on this get my Definitive Car Buying Guide that shows you how to tell if a car is genuine mileage or not.

 Most car checking services will show you other information such as Plate Transfers, CO2 Ratings and other Vehicle Identity information, but what I’ve listed above is the essential data you must find out.